reymon359/gatsby-personal-site/content/posts/getting-started-with-graphql-and-nodejs/index.md

 ## Define the Schema

 A GraphQL Schema is at the core of any GraphQL server implementation.
-It **describes the shape of your data**, defining it with a hierarchy of **types** with fields that are populated from your data source and also specifies which **queries** and **mutations** are available so the client knows about the information that can be requested or sent.
+It **describes the shape of your data**, defining it with a hierarchy of **types** with fields that are populated from your data source and specifies which **queries** and **mutations** are available, so the client knows about the information that can be requested or sent.

 For example, if we wanted to build a music application, our simplest schema, usually defined in a `schema.graphql` file, would contain two **Object types**: `Song` and `Author` like this